alexandrecastro/lime/DOCKER.md

 - [ ] Configure firewall rules
 - [ ] Set up monitoring and logging
 - [ ] Regular backups of data
-- [ ] Use persistent database (PostgreSQL/MySQL) instead of in-memory SQLite
+- [ ] Use a persistent database (PostgreSQL) instead of in-memory SQLite

 ### Reverse Proxy Setup (Nginx)